slexisvn/query_engine/docs/04-execution/35-other-joins.md

 ## Exercises

+### Understand

+Sorted left keys are [1,2,2] and right keys are [2,2,3].
+How many inner-join rows does the peer group for key 2 produce?

+### Practice

-1. Reproduce the five-join-type table on four rows a side, including the null keys.
+1. **Observe.** Reproduce the five-join-type table on four rows a side, including the null keys.
 Then add `RIGHT` and `CROSS` to it, and change the null on the right side to a real value that matches nothing and see which outputs change.

-2. Take the `LEFT` join that becomes a merge join and use `CostRecorder` to print both candidates' costs at 40,000 and 160,000 rows.
+2. **Observe.** Take the `LEFT` join that becomes a merge join and use `CostRecorder` to print both candidates' costs at 40,000 and 160,000 rows.
 Then find the output cardinality at which the hash join wins.

-3. Force the sortedness assertion to fire.
+3. **Extend (optional).** Force the sortedness assertion to fire.
 Construct a `MergeJoinOperator` directly with an unsorted source and confirm the error message names the side.

-4. `NestedLoopJoinOperator` emits one chunk.
+4. **Extend (optional).** `NestedLoopJoinOperator` emits one chunk.
 Change it to emit in `flushBatchSize` batches.
 Measure whether that changes anything at 100 x 100, and explain the result.

-5. Write a query whose `EXISTS` subquery the optimizer cannot decorrelate, so that `buildDependentJoin` runs rather than throwing.
-If you cannot construct one, say what that tells you about chapter 27.
+5. **Extend (optional).** In an isolated optimizer configuration, omit `SubqueryUnnesting` and compare an uncorrelated `EXISTS` with a correlated one.
+Follow `buildDependentJoin`: the supported uncorrelated form can run; the correlated form must raise.
+See `tests/e2e/subquery-unnesting-differential.test.ts` for an existing test of this boundary.

+### Hints and expected observations

+Four: two left rows times two right rows.
+A merge join must collect or otherwise handle duplicate runs, not simply advance both cursors after one match.

 ## Recap